 Back to TB-117

 Though TB-117 is a California law, its impact affects the entire United States.
-Manufacturers do not want to carry dual inventory, and thus sell furniture that is TB-117 compliant throughout the United States and Canada.
+Manufacturers do not want to carry dual inventory and thus sell furniture that is TB-117 compliant throughout the United States and Canada.

 As of January 2014, the law was amended and is now known as TB-117-2013.
 The new law changes the open flame test to a smolder test (like a smoldering cigarette) that is passable without treating furniture with toxic chemicals.
 What TB 117-2013 does NOT do is to prevent the use of flame retardants.
 Industry, however, does have the option to produce furniture without them.
-As with BPA-free products, flame retardant-free home furnishings are sure to increase in supply due to consumer demand.
-However, buyers need to be savvy during this transition time as manufacturers are allowed to sell products that comply with the old TB-117 standard.
+As with BPA-free products, flame-retardant-free home furnishings are sure to increase in supply due to consumer demand.
+However, buyers need to be savvy during this transition time as manufacturers can sell products that comply with the old TB-117 standard.
 Though TB-117-2013 is a step in the right direction, we are still a long way from eliminating toxic chemicals.

 What all of this means for you